Robtles/SwiftUI-Pokedex/README.md

 - *Provider*: these tests check that all the endpoints are reachable and return actual Data objects.
 - *Mapper*: a lot of tests have been added in this package, in order to try all the possible cases - especially the evolution chains, where a lot of different cases may occur.
 - *API*: just like this package aims at unifying the previous local packages, its embedded tests check that the APIs work well.

+## UserDefaults

+User Defaults will be used to store locally some simple preferences:

+- Favorite language,
+- Pokémon sorting order (by Pokédex index, name, or type),
+- Display mode (light, dark, or system).